wonaldson/supybot-LastFM/README.txt

 LICENSES

-PyLast is Copyright (C) 2008-2010 Amr Hassan and is used according to the terms of the Apache 2.0 License.
+PyLast (located in pylast.py) is Copyright (C) 2008-2010 Amr Hassan and is used according to the terms of the Apache 2.0 License.
 The latest version can be found at http://code.google.com/p/pylast/.

+The rest of the code and text found in this plugin is Copyright (c) 2010-2011 William Donaldson and is licensed under the "do whatever the fuck you want" license.
+The terms of the license are "do whatever the fuck you want".
+If you use the plugin, I'd love to hear from you.
+Direct any inquiries to supybotplugins@biiaru.net.